GiorgosL/Python-timeseries-forecasting/README.md

+# Python timeseries forecasting

-# Python Timeseries forecasting on airline passengers dataset, with three different models and a performance comparsion
+Condunct timeseries forecasting on airline passengers dataset, with three different models.
+Their performance is compared based on their MSE and RMSE.
+The utilized models are the following;

 - ARIMA